When a health condition makes life difficult, OT is here to help.

 Occupational therapists (OTs) and physical therapists (PTs) are quite similar in some ways, as both are rehabilitation professionals who strive to help patients return to their prior levels of function or achieve their greatest possible level of function.

 The key difference is that OT focuses more on improving a client’s ability to perform daily activities, while PT focuses more on the improvement of specific body movement(s).
+So, PTs are movement experts, while OTs are habit change experts.

-You can think of a PT as a human body mechanic, and an OT as a guide for reintegration into normal life.
+Ultimately, you can think of a PT as a human body mechanic, and an OT as a guide for reintegration into normal life.

 Is OT supported by research?